yodertv/DynamicTree/README.md

 - Draw trees based on Fractal book algorithms
 - Added input
 - Comments contain named catalog of interesting tree settings.

-##Backlog:

-- Dynamically clear and draw trees.
-E.g., add clear and redraw to slider value set event
-- toggle switch to control dynamic re-draw vs. clear + draw
-- Use ng-slider for variable input
-- Add seperate left and right Alpha variable for each of angle, width, and length.
-This allows goofy tree by input.
-- Save as button to export tree image
-- Work on mobile browser
-- Package and deliver by email
-- Add seperate left and right Alpha variable for each of angle, width, and length.
-This allows goofy tree by input.
-- Package and deliver by email manual activation.
-- Make canvas size dynamic to window size